SkalskiP/ILearnMachineLearning.py/README.md

 # My Machine Learning
-In this repository I am collecting my works and projects related to Data Science and Machine Learning.
-In my scripts I use mainly Python and its dedicated librarys: Pandas, Sci-Kit Learn, Matplotlib, Plotly.
+This repository is a collection of my works and projects related to Data Science and Machine Learning.
+In my scripts I use mainly Python and its dedicated librarys: Pandas, NumPy, SciPy, Sci-Kit Learn, Matplotlib, Plotly.
 I had also used some D3 for data visualizations.
-I had also used some D3 for visualizations.
 I also try to make custom implementations of algorithms known from Sci-Kit Learn library.

 ## Projects